Immutable Data Type, Tuple

 print(my_tuple) # (1, 2, 3)

-You can also define a tuple by omitting the parentheses and simply separating the elements with commas.
+You can also define a tuple without parentheses by simply separating the values with commas.

 Tuple Declaration without Parentheses Example